Financial Accounting Cycle

-The journals are posted to the general ledger (sometimes referred to as the book of final entry).
+The journals are used to post to the subsidiary and general ledgers (sometimes referred to as the book of final entry).
 The general ledger has an account for each type of transaction e.g. rent expense, accounts receivable control, fixed assets etc. The general ledger is sometimes divided into the nominal ledger for income and expenses, and the private ledger for assets and liabilities.

 Step 4: Prepare an unadjusted trial balance

 At the end of each accounting period, the balances on the accounts of the general ledger are listed to produce a trial balance.
 At this stage the total debits on the trial balance should equal the total credits.

 This unadjusted trial balance is used solely to check the total of the debit and credit entries, to ensure the accounting records balance and that the arithmetic is correct.
 If the trial balance does not balance correcting entries should be made in the ledgers until it does.